 The AMI creation process is different for instance store-backed AMIs.
-For more information about the differences between Amazon EBS-backed and instance store-backed instances, see Storage for the Root Device.
-To learn about creating an instance store-backed Linux AMI, see Creating an Instance Store-Backed Linux AMI.
+For more information about the differences between Amazon EBS-backed and instance store-backed instances, and how to determine the root device type for your instance, see Storage for the Root Device.
+For more information about creating an instance store-backed Linux AMI, see Creating an Instance Store-Backed Linux AMI.

 First, launch an instance from an AMI that's similar to the AMI that you'd like to create.
 You can connect to your instance and customize it.
-When the instance is set up the way you want it, it's best to stop the instance before you create an AMI to ensure data integrity.
-Then, you can create the image.
+When the instance is configured correctly, ensure data integrity by stopping the instance before you create an AMI, then create the image.
 When you create an Amazon EBS-backed AMI, we automatically register it for you.

 To create an AMI from an instance using the console

-In the navigation pane, click Instances and select your instance.
-Click Actions and then click Create Image.
+In the navigation pane, choose Instances and select your instance.
+Choose Actions, Image, and Create Image.

 If this option is disabled, your instance isn't an Amazon EBS-backed instance.

-In the Create Image dialog box, specify the following, and then click Create Image.
+In the Create Image dialog box, specify values for the following fields, and then choose Create Image.

 A unique name for the image.